AdobeDocs/campaign.en/help/v8/start/create-message.md

 1. **Select the target population**.
 [Read more](#target-population)

-You can then prepare, test, send and monitor your messages.
+You can then prepare, test, send, and monitor your messages with Adobe Campaign.

 >[!NOTE]
 >